 Many introverts are intensely interested in meaning.
-A meaningful life.
-A meaningful job.
-Interesting, thoughtful conversation.
+We crave interesting, thoughtful conversation.
 Some of my favorite “dates” were not actually dates at all, but simply times when the stars seemed to align and I made an authentic connection.
 Like the time I dragged myself to an extroverted friend’s birthday party at a noisy, crowded dance club (ugggggg) and ended up finding a fellow introvert who also didn’t want to be there.
 We talked all night, making fun of our drunk friends writhing on the dance floor, and he kissed me when he walked me back to my car.

 When you’re dating an introvert, worry less about doing all the right things, like texting at the right time, saying the right thing, or dividing up the check properly.
 Instead, dive deep and focus on making an authentic connection.
 Show us your inner world — what you’re passionate about, what you’re scared of, and how you’re really doing.
-Rather than simple give-and-take interactions, introverts are looking for connections that are mind-to-mind and heart-to-heart.
+Introverts aren’t looking for give-and-take interactions.
+We’re looking for connections that are mind-to-mind and heart-to-heart.